Sustainability

 In 2025, the City of Redlands updated the Climate Action Plan (CAP), which was originally written in 2017.
 The CAP outlines the City’s greenhouse gas (GHG) reduction goal and the measures that the City will take to achieve it.
 The City aims to reduce GHG emissions by 5.4 metric tons of carbon dioxide equivalent (MTCO2e) per capita by 2050.
 This goal was determined by using state-wide reduction targets set forth in California regulations.

 Nope!
 Everyone can contribute to a healthy climate in their own way.
+If you do want to look into electric car ownership, check out the rebates and incentives below.

 February 24, 2026